Kephson/html5qrcodereader/README.md

 I will correct it in future.

-Second example (index_saycheese.html) uses saycheese.js to read from webcam and the video is correct.
+Second example (index_saycheese.html) uses saycheese.js to read from webcam and the video size is correct.
+At the moment this is the best working example.

-Tested with mobile browsers (Firefox and Chrome in newest version).
-Other browsers are not tested!

-Last tested browser versions with webcam (03/2017):
+Latest tested browser versions with webcam (03/2017):
 - Chrome 56 (Windows 10, 64bit) -> Works
 - Firefox 51.0.1 (Windows 10, 64bit) -> Works
 - Opera 34 (Windows 10, 64bit) -> Works
 - Edge 384 (Windows 10, 64bit) -> No webcam access
 - Internet Explorer 11 (Windows 10, 64bit) -> No webcam access
 - Firefox 51.0.3 (Android 5.1.0) -> Works
-- Chrome 56 (Android 5.1.0) -> Problems with video stream
+- Chrome 56 (Android 5.1.0) -> Problems with video stream, video freezes, only one camera found

 Examples: